origo-map/origo-documentation/content/controls.md

 `buttontext` | the button text shown in the menu `title` | popup header text
 `content` | popup content text
+`hideWhenEmbedded` | if set to true, the control is not displayed when the map is embedded.
+Defaults to false

 #### Example about control